-When it comes to cycling gear, the bike lock is one of those investments you don’t want to go cheap on.
+The bike lock is one of those investments you don’t want to go cheap on when it comes to cycling gear.
 After all, it’s essentially an insurance policy for your bike, which may have cost you over a thousand dollars.

 A leading contender for one of the best all-around U-locks is the Abus Granit X-Plus 540.
 It has one of the highest security ratings and is practically indestructible thanks to its incredible German engineering.

 Of course, when a lock is considered one of the best of the best, it’s going to come with a premium price tag.
 As mentioned, though, a three-figure bike lock might save you the hassle of tracking down a stolen bike you paid four figures for.

 - Weight : 1,450g